This post covers some of the best New Orleans souvenirs, where you can buy them, and tips to help you save both time and money.

 2. Hot Sauce

 Louisiana is known for its hot sauce.
 Yes, you can buy Tabasco at any grocery store.
-But, why not try a bunch!
+But, why not try some different ones?

 We suggest going to the specialists at Pepper Palace in the French Market.

 They have a plethora of vinegar-based sauces, salsas, BBQ sauces, and others.
 If you like their product, they will ship it to you!

 Local New Orleanians will suggest Crystal for your table, FYI.

 They have large and small amounts for sale, and you can sample many of them before you actually purchase them.

 Voodoo Dolls are one of the cheapest and most simple-to-pack souvenirs you can buy in the Big Easy.

 Traditionally made out of Spanish Moss, twigs, fabric, and pins, they are about 4 by 2 inches in size.

 They have Gris Gris potion bags and candles for any of life’s occasions or nuisances you might be dealing with.